 The Department of Psychology provides undergraduate training for those students who plan either to enter the work force upon graduation or do graduate work in Psychology.
 Undergraduate preparation is also offered for students who plan to teach Psychology at the secondary level or minor in Psychology.

-At the graduate level (master's degree), training is provided in Clinical Psychology, Industrial/Organizational Psychology, and School Psychology.
+At the graduate level (master's degree), training is provided in Clinical Psychology and School Psychology.
 The Specialist in Education degree is also offered in School Psychology.
 In addition, the department offers an online program for the certificate in the psychology of learning and exceptionality.
 The department is part of The Teachers College at Emporia State University.

 Bachelor of Arts, Psychology